Voting in the 2020 Election

 2. Learn About the Candidates

-There are three main ways for folks in Craven County to vote in the 2020 Primary election: Absentee-by-mail voting, one-stop early voting, or voting on Election Day.
+There are three main ways for folks in Craven County to vote in the 2020 General election: Absentee-by-mail voting, One-Stop Early voting, or voting on Election Day.

 Absentee By-Mail Voting

 Absentee-by-mail voting is fairly self-explanatory.
 A voter fills out a request form for an absentee ballot, then mails it to their county board of elections.
 The BOE will process the form and mail the voter a ballot, which the voter should complete, have witnessed, and return by mail.
 The witness can be anyone who is 18 years of age or older.
 Only one witness is required for 2020.

 Any registered North Carolina voter may request an absentee ballot by mail.
 No excuse is needed to vote by absentee.
 To request an absentee ballot, complete and submit the North Carolina Absentee Ballot Request Form.
 Or click here to visit the Absentee Ballot Request Portal.
 All sections of the absentee ballot must be filled out in order to have the ballot counted.